-VASERETIC Tablets 10-25 mg, are rust, oval shaped tablets, with one side imprinted with "VASE 10-25" and the other side scored.
+VASERETIC Tablets 10-25 mg are rust, oval-shaped tablets with one side imprinted with “VASE 10-25” and both sides scored.
 Each tablet contains 10 mg of enalapril maleate and 25 mg of hydrochlorothiazide.
 They are supplied as follows:

 NDC 0187-0146-01 bottles of 100 (with desiccant).